 Our props include little bottles of essential oils (to represent the perfumed oil poured on Jesus’ head), donkey finger puppets, the kids’ coats (aka “cloaks” to lie on the ground), palms to wave, saltine crackers and grape juice boxes, a stuffed rooster, pieces of purple cloth, and a crown of thorns that I made years ago.

-We read the Gospel in front of one of our family's crucifixes, and while the kids are always excited and a bit giddy at the start of the reading, they are typically quieted and sobered by the end of it… which is the exact progression that the Gospel walks us through, and perfectly sets the mood for Holy Week ahead.
+We read the Gospel in front of one of our family's crucifixes, and while the kids are always excited and a bit giddy at the start of the reading, they are typically quieted and sobered by the end of it, which is the exact progression that the Gospel walks us through and perfectly sets the mood for the Catholic Holy Week ahead.

 On Holy Thursday, we bake bread.
-We’ve experimented with various unleavened options over the years, including this recipe and this one, and everything we’ve tried has been yummy and fun (that’s not the point, but it’s a perk for the kids).
-As the bread bakes, we talk about (or have someone read aloud) Exodus 12 — the first passover meal — and then as we break the bread and eat it together, we talk about Jesus’s last supper: the first Eucharist.
+We’ve experimented with various unleavened options over the years and everything we’ve tried has been yummy and fun (that’s not the point, but it’s a perk for the kids).
+As the bread bakes, we talk about (or have someone read aloud) Exodus 12 — the first Passover meal — and then as we break the bread and eat it together, we talk about Jesus’s last supper, the first Eucharist.

-Good Friday is a screen-free and quiet (as much as quiet is possible with five small children) day in our home.
+Good Friday in the Catholic Holy Week is a screen-free and quiet (as much as quiet is possible with five small children) day in our home.
 Matthew and I put away our work so that we can be entirely present with each other, our family, and God.
 We try to give each other an hour or so uninterrupted child-free time for prayer in the morning, and then we do a few things together as a family in the afternoon.

 Sometime between noon and 3 p.m. — when Jesus suffered on the cross — we pray the Way of the Cross (there are lots of free and printable versions online, and, pro-tip: coloring the pages is a great morning activity for the kids).
 In different years, we’ll spend a few extra moments focusing on various aspects of the Way (for instance, one year we’ll talk about what it might have felt like to be Veronica, wiping the face of Jesus; a different year we’ll discuss Simon the Cyrene).